hmcts/pip-frontend/README.md

 $ (Windows) set CLIENT_SECRET<VALUE_GOES_HERE>
 ```

-or, in intellij you can pass them in the Run Configuration
+or, in intellij you can pass them in the Run Configuration.

 ### Running the application